-RANS, URANS, and LES Validations.
-A typical view of the flow quantities, here the norm of the density gradient, is illustrated in Fig. 5 for (a) RANS, (b) URANS, and (c) LES.
-To complement the view, a snapshot of the experiment focusing on the trailing edge region of the flow is provided in Fig. 5(d).
+A typical view of the flow quantities, here the norm of the density gradient, are illustrated in Fig. 5 for (a) RANS, (b) URANS and (c) LES.
+To complement the view, a snapshot of the experiment focusing on the trailing edge region of the flow is provided in Fig. 5 (d).
 All three numerical formulations result in distinct flow behaviors.
 RANS provides a mean temporal view of the flow field for the configuration under investigation.
-With this approach (Fig. 5(a)), the local flow acceleration issued by the suction side flow passage restriction is clearly visible and induces a region of density gradient in the upstream part of the suction side.
+With this approach, Fig. 5(a), the local flow acceleration issued by the suction side flow passage restriction is clearly visible and induces a region of density gradient in the upstream part of the suction side.
 After the blade throat, a density gradient appears indicating the potential presence of a weak shock.
 The higher density gradients appear on each side of the trailing edge and are linked with the wake region induced by the blade boundary layer separations at the end of the blade and the boundary layer itself.
-The time dependent description of the flow (URANS) provides new insights on the mean periodic solution (Fig. 5(b)).
+The time dependent description of the flow (URANS) provides new insights on the mean periodic solution, Fig. 5(b).
 With this approach, the local flow acceleration in the upstream region seems reduced if compared to RANS.
 The weak shock at the throat is no longer present.
 At the trailing edge and instead of a mixed out wake, vortex shedding appears along with a network of interacting density fronts (pressure waves in fact).
-Two distinct sets of waves are identified in agreement with Sieverding et al. [9,10] and denoted in Fig. 5(d) by S_i and P_i , respectively.
+Two distinct sets of waves are identified in agreement with Sieverding et al. [9, 10] and denoted on Fig. 5(d) by S_i and P_i respectively.
 Both sets of waves originate from the boundary layer separation point on the suction and pressure sides of the blade trailing edge.
 In URANS, the suction side generated pressure waves, S_i , propagate upstream and interact with the vortical structures present in the wake of the above blade.
 Their presence within the flow is clear although these S_i waves seem to be rapidly dissipated by the flow and the numerical model.
 The pressure side waves, P_i , also travel upstream but rapidly encounter the suction side wall of the neighboring blade located below.
-This interaction results in a reflected wave which eventually crosses the P{i+1} wave.
-Further increase in the numerical complexity and turbulent
+This interaction repriate functions, the $k - \omega$ turbulence model cannot be guaranteed to predict the isentropic Mach number.